HEALTH-PARIKSHA: Assessing RAG Models for Health Chatbots in Real-World Multilingual Settings: Methodology

-In consultation with domain experts working on the \textsc{HealthBot}, we curated metrics that are relevant for our application.
-We limit ourselves to 3 classes (Good - 2, Medium - 1, Bad - 0) for each metric, as a larger number of classes could hurt interpretability and lower LLM-evaluator performance.
-The prompt used for each of our metrics are available in Appendix \ref{sec:prompts}, and a general overview is provided below.
+\subparagraph{LLM-based Evaluation} In consultation with domain experts working on the \textsc{HealthBot}, we curated metrics that are relevant for our application.
+We limit ourselves to 3 classes \textbf{(Good - 2, Medium - 1, Bad - 0)} for each metric, as a larger number of classes could hurt interpretability and lower LLM-evaluator performance.
+The prompts used for each of our metrics are available in Appendix \ref{sec:prompts}, and a general overview is provided below.

-\begin{itemize} \item \factualcorrectness\ (FC): As \citet{doddapaneni2024finding} had shown that LLM-based evaluators fail to identify subtle factual inaccuracies, we curate a separate metric to double-check facts like dates, numbers, procedure and medicine names. \item \semanticsimilarity\ (SS): Similarly, we formulate another metric to specifically analyse if both the prediction and the ground-truth response convey the same information semantically, especially when the they are in different languages. \item \coherence\ (COH): This metric evaluates if the model was able to stitch together appropriate pieces of information from the three data chunks provided to yield a coherent response. \item \conciseness\ (CON): Since the knowledge base chunks extracted and provided to the model can be quite large, with important facts embedded at different positions, we build this metric to assess the ability of the model to extract and compress all these bits of information relevant to the query into a crisp response. \end{itemize}
+\begin{itemize} \item \factualcorrectness\ (FC): As \citet{doddapaneni-etal-2024-finding} had shown that LLM-based evaluators fail to identify subtle factual inaccuracies, we curate a separate metric to double-check facts like dates, numbers, procedures, and medicine names. \item \semanticsimilarity\ (SS): Similarly, we formulate another metric to specifically analyse if both the prediction and the ground-truth response convey the same information semantically, especially when they are in different languages. \item \coherence\ (COH): This metric evaluates if the model was able to stitch together appropriate pieces of information from the three data chunks provided to yield a coherent response. \item \conciseness\ (CON): Since the knowledge base chunks extracted and provided to the model can be quite large, with important facts embedded at different positions, we build this metric to assess the ability of the model to extract and compress all these bits of information relevant to the query into a crisp response. \end{itemize}